diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 You might want to read up on [How to specify keys](https://ci.apache.org/projects/flink/flink-docs-release-0.8/programming_guide.html#specifying-keys) in the **Flink** functions.

-Slimming down the dataset is quite often not the option.
+Slimming down the dataset is quite often not the desired option.
 Another option is the use the **Flink Window Functions** like `reduce`, `fold`, various aggregate functions like `sum` etc. There is also the option to use the `apply` function, which provides a lot of flexibility.

 While the above example is simple, this example is far from ideal.
 We should at least used the `created_at` time as the **event time** ...